 One big milestone, is getting your first 100k saved.
-Because once you do, now you have the magic of compound interest helping you.
+Because once you do, the magic of compound interest puts your savings into overdrive.
 Saving from 100k to 200k takes less time than it took to get to 100k.
 And getting from 200k to 300k, even less time, and so on.

-But the key is getting started.
-If it takes two decades to save the first 100k because you’re stuck in debt, that’s a problem.
+The key is getting started.
+If it takes two decades to save the first 100k because you’re stuck in debt, that’s a big problem.

 Take a Step Back and Understand How You Got Here

-If debt is a real problem for you, then understanding how you got here might help to motivate you to fix your situation.
+If debt is a real problem for you, then understanding how you got here might provide some motivation to reverse course.